Quote Oversize/Overweight Loads In Seconds

 Raw Forest Products Freeze-Up Period

-The Raw Forest Products freeze-up period is no longer in effect for all areas as of the March 29, 2026 status update.
+The Raw Forest Products freeze-up period is no longer in effect for all areas as of the April 3, 2026 status observation.
 No zone-specific restrictions are currently active under this designation.

 Weight Limits